Paytm Payments Bank: Products and services

 Paytm Payments Bank offers savings and current accounts with a debit card, facilitating fast and easy payments.

-Paytm Payments Bank has issued seven million Visa debit cards through its platform in FY'21.
+Paytm Payments Bank issued seven million Visa debit cards through its platform in FY 2021.

 Partnership

 In January 2018, Paytm Payments Bank partnered with IndusInd Bank to offer fixed deposits.
 It entered into a partnership with MasterCard for the issuance of virtual and physical debit cards in April 2020.
 In January 2021, it tied up with Suryoday Small Finance Bank to offer fixed deposit services to its account holders.
 Since June 2021, it is not providing new fixed deposit creation with Suryodaya Bank.

 Financials

 Paytm Payments Bank reported a ₹19 crore profit for the financial year 2018-2019, making it the first payments bank in India to become profitable.
 The company registered a profit of ₹29.8 crore for the financial year 2020.

-Legal challenges
+Regulatory issues

 In June 2018, the Reserve Bank of India barred Paytm Payment Bank from opening new customer accounts, following an audit by the Reserve Bank of India, which made some observations about the process the company follows in acquiring new customers and its adherence to KYC norms.
 However, in January 2019, it received approval from the RBI to resume on-boarding new customers.
 In October 2021, RBI imposed a fine of ₹1 crore on the bank for violating laws pertaining to payments and settlement.
-On 11 March 2022, RBI prohibited PPBL from on-boarding new customers owing to "certain material supervisory concerns observed in the bank".
+On 11 March 2022, RBI prohibited PPBL from onboarding new customers owing to "certain material supervisory concerns observed in the bank".